Joleon Lescott: International career

 Lescott has represented England at under-18, under-20, under-21 and B levels.
 After his first season for Everton, Lescott made his England B debut against Albania at Burnley's Turf Moor on 25 May 2007, he replaced Reading's Nicky Shorey in the 74th minute.

 On 3 September 2007, Lescott received a call-up to Steve McClaren's England squad for the UEFA Euro 2008 qualifiers with Israel and Russia.
 Lescott made his international senior debut against Estonia on 13 October 2007 – replacing Rio Ferdinand at half-time – with England winning 3–0.
 His second cap – and first start – was the UEFA Euro 2008 qualifier against Russia, which England lost 2–1.

 Lescott made his first England appearance under the management of Fabio Capello on 26 March 2008 in a friendly match against France, coming on as a substitute at half time for the captain John Terry.
 He made two appearances in qualifying for the 2010 FIFA World Cup, but injury prevented him from being part of the squad for the finals.
 Lescott was a regular member of the England squad during qualification for UEFA Euro 2012 and was named in Roy Hodgson's 23-man squad for the tournament.
 On 11 June 2012, he scored his first international goal for England with a header against France in England's opening match of UEFA Euro 2012.

 Coaching career

 On 31 August 2021, Lescott was appointed to Lee Carsley's coaching team with the England U21s.

+On 23 August 2024, Lescott was named as part of Carsley's interim backroom team with the England senior team following Gareth Southgate's departure the month before.

 Personal life

+Born in England, Lescott is of Kittitian descent.
 In April 2012, Lescott, his brother Aaron Lescott, and now retired defender Jordan Stewart launched a fashion line of high end designer clothes called "The Lescott Stewart Collection."